-Adding vegetables to certain doughs, such as pizza, bread, savory muffins or crêpes, provides us with a wide range of possibilities to mess with the usual recipes and turn them into something totally new, with much more striking flavors and colors and appetizing.
-And by the way, it gives us the solution to get the little ones at home to eat it more often and, sometimes, without even realizing it.
+Adding vegetables to certain masses, such as pizza, bread, savory cupcakes or crêpes, provides us with a wide range of possibilities to tinker with traditional recipes and turn them into something totally new, with much more striking flavors and colors. and appetizing.
+And by the way, he gives us the solution to get the little ones at home to eat it more often and, sometimes, almost without realizing it.

-The recipe for savory spinach pancakes (you also know them as "spinach pancakes") is a clear example of this.
-As you know, preparing the dough for pancakes, blinis or pancakes (as is also the case with crêpes) is one of the simplest things there is.
-In today's pancakes, the only difference is to add a part of baby spinach to the dough , which is perfect because it is so tender, and a light touch of cumin .
-Thus, we will have some pancakes with a beautiful and striking green color that will delight everyone, especially the little ones, and that we can take at any time of the day, both alone and as a side dish.
+The recipe for savory spinach pancakes (also known as "spinach pancakes") is a clear example of this.
+As you already know, preparing the dough for pancakes, blinis or pancakes (as it also happens with crêpes) is one of the simplest things there is.
+In today's pancakes, the only difference is in adding a part of baby spinach to the batter , which is perfect because it is so tender, and a light touch of cumin .
+Thus, we will have some pancakes with a beautiful and striking green color that will delight everyone, especially the little ones, and that we can take at any time of the day, both alone or to accompany.

-To get them ready quickly, while maintaining that beautiful green color, we will cook them in an iron skillet that is perfect for its fantastic heat retention and distribution .
-To do this we will use De Buyer's benjamina, the 12 cm Mineral B iron skillet .
+To get them ready quickly, while maintaining that precious green color, we will cook them in an iron skillet that is perfect for its fantastic heat retention and distribution .
+For this we will use De Buyer's youngest, the 12 cm Mineral B iron skillet .
 We could make them in a pan of any other size, but with this we will get blinis of ideal dimensions, without the need to resort to rings or molds.

-Do you have everything ready?
+Do you have everything prepared?
 Well, let's go with the recipe!

 Ingredients